-2120.7.
+2120.87.
 Graduation Requirements

-A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum developed in the learning content outlined in Section 2120.57 and completesion of any other requirements specified by the local board of the school district attended by the student.
+A student meets the requirements for graduation when the student demonstrates evidence of proficiency methods are student demonstrates evidence of proficiency methods are student to the learning content outlined in Section 2120.5, and completes on other requirements specified by the local board of the school district attended by the student.